alexmaramaldo/schoology-backend-test/README.md

 # Description

 1. The system was created to search Suggestions.
-I have a example running here: `http://virtuagym.alexmaramaldo.com/`
 2. Created using PHP from scratch, I don't used a PHP Framework, I created literally my owner framework to this Code Challenge, using MVC structure, with Repositories, Router, Dispatchers and others, I hope you like this.
 3. The project has Webroot, this is the ROOT folder, you need to appointment your server to here.
 4. I used the composer to load my classes and phpdotenv to load envvars.